-iOS 13 iOS 13 was announced by Apple on September 10, 2018 at the Apple event.
-This version has some changes in the overall UI and design as well as it has new features like Face ID, ARKit and much more.
-The new features have been made possible due to the advancements in the technology.
+iOS 13 was announced by Apple on September 10, 2018, at the Apple event.
+This version has some changes in the overall UI and design and new features like Face ID, ARKit, and much more.
+The new features have been made possible due to technological advancements.

-In today’s fast-paced world, people are increasingly turning to software to solve their problems.
+People increasingly turn to software to solve their problems in today’s fast-paced world.
 As a result, there’s a huge demand for software developers, yet not enough qualified software developers to fill that demand.

-If you’ve been building software for a while, you know that every project is different.
+If you’ve been building software for a while, you know every project is different.
 Every project requires a unique set of skills.
-It’s not easy to find the right developer who has the experience to deliver on time.
+Finding the right developer with the experience to deliver on time is difficult.

 The following presentation shows how a software application works.
-In order to understand what is happening in a program, we must examine the whole program.
-Each part is an independent module which performs a specific function, and that function is performed by another module.
+We must examine the whole program to understand what is happening in a program.
+Each part is an independent module that performs a specific function, and another module performs that function.
 This process repeats until the final result is produced.

 Every stage in the life cycle of software is an opportunity for mistakes and missteps, which can cost time, money, and sometimes, even lives.